rakeshreddy4741/student-course-enroll/README.md

 If you need to make additional configurations, please refer to the `Dockerfile` and `docker-compose.yml` for your application and PostgreSQL container.

 That's it!
 You now have a Dockerized Node.js application with a PostgreSQL database and pgAdmin for easy development and management of your student enrollment system.
 Enjoy developing your application!

+---

+## Project Features

+### 1. Students and Course CRUD Operations

+This project enables you to perform Create, Read, Update, and Delete (CRUD) operations for both students and courses.
+You can add, view, modify, and delete student and course records through the provided application.

+### 2. Student Enrollment

+Students can enroll in courses, allowing for a clear record of which students are taking which courses.
+This feature provides a streamlined way to manage student enrollment and course assignments.

+### 3. Get Students List by Course

+You have the ability to retrieve a list of students who are enrolled in a specific course.
+This feature is particularly useful for tracking the student composition of each course.

+Enjoy using this student-course enrollment system, and feel free to explore and enhance its functionality as needed!